Nolene-Human/secure_email/README.md

-# Secure Email with OTP or Unique Random Passkey
+# Secure Email sending OTP QRCode or Unique Random Passkey

 This is a Python-based application designed to send secure emails.
 It uses Google's SMTP server and generates either a unique random key or One-Time-Passcode (OTP) QR Code for each email.